 Choose the Types of Pets

 Some properties allow all kinds of pets — others only allow dogs, others only allow cats… It’s up to you what you think your property can handle.
 Cats are house trained and easy to pick up after, but they may scratch up the walls, floors, and furniture.
 Dogs are a bit more active and require more attention, but toys and walks should keep them occupied.
 Other, smaller pets may be more difficult to limit.
 If a tenant wants to have a big fish tank, for instance, you can’t really limit the number of fish they can have, so long as it is humane.
 You should also think about the average pet-owning statistics in the United States.

-In 2012, the Insurance Information Institute (III) revealed the number of U.S. households that own pets (by type of animal, in millions):
+In 2012, the American Veterinary Medical Foundation (AVMF) discovered the average number of dogs owned by households was 1.6, and the average number of cats was 2.1.
+Another study in 2017 by the Insurance Information Institute (III) revealed the number of U.S. households that own pets (by type of animal, in millions):

 - Dog: 60.2

 - Small animal: 6.7